Our Impact

 The FHCCI staff have provided hundreds of community presentations and hosted free topical webinars on housing-related topics.
 The FHCCI also hosts an annual fair housing conference which draws attendees from all across the country as well as a yearly legal seminar.
 Together, these different events are meant to reach those who want to be informed of their rights and responsibilities under law.

 Being out in the community is an important part of our mission as it allows us to share important housing resources with our neighbors.
-The FHCCI has also hosted and created our own exhibits to reach housing consumers, such as on the role of investors in our single-family housing markets and the very popular, “Unwelcomed: A Fair Housing History of Sales and Lending Discrimination,” which has traveled to different locations across Indiana since 2022.
+The FHCCI has also hosted and created our own exhibits to reach housing consumers, such as on the role of investors in our single-family housing markets and the very popular, “Unwelcomed: A Fair Housing History of Sales and Lending Discrimination,” which traveled to different locations across Indiana between 2022-2025.

 The FHCCI has produced and distributed numerous publications with various intents – brochures for housing consumers to understand their rights, fact sheets for housing providers to understand the law guiding their responsibilities, and guides to assist the community in exercising and protecting their fair housing rights.
 We have also created posters, yard signs, and other promotional items, all with a goal of message sharing and informing.